Lithgow Floodplain Management

 Complying development is a fast-track approval process for straight forward residential, commercial and industrial development.
 If the application meets specific criteria, it can be determined by a council or accredited certifier.

-Essentially complying development under the Housing Code; Rural Housing Code and Commercial and Industrial (New Buildings and Alterations Code) must not be carried out on any part of a flood control lot, other than a part of the lot that the council or a professional engineer who specialises in hydraulic engineering has certified, for the purposes of the issue of the complying development certificate, as not being any of the following:
+Essentially complying development under the Inland Code and Commercial and Industrial (New Buildings and Alterations Code) must not be carried out on any part of a flood control lot, other than a part of the lot that the council or a professional engineer who specialises in hydraulic engineering has certified, for the purposes of the issue of the complying development certificate, as not being any of the following:

 (a) a flood storage area,